washingtonyachtclub/documents/WYC_Policies.md

 Persons authorized to suspend membership.
 All suspensions must be based on a specific violation of the By-Laws or Policies.

 #### Chiefs
-Chiefs, the Commodores, the Vice Commodore, or the Rear Commodore may suspend any Member for a period of up to two weeks.
+Chiefs or Officers may suspend any Member for a period of up to two weeks.

 #### Executive Council
 The Executive Council may, by 2/3 majority vote, suspend a Chief.